kaffeinZ/cheetah/README.md

 # Vrynn

-Real-time liquidation risk monitor for Solana DeFi lending protocols.

-DeFi lending is powerful but unforgiving — most platforms give you a health factor number and nothing else.
-No context, no alerts, no explanation of *why* your position is risky or what's driving the change.
-Vrynn was built to close that gap: continuous monitoring across MarginFi and Kamino, intelligent Telegram alerts before liquidation happens, and AI-powered analysis that accounts for your specific position type and current market conditions.
+Solana DeFi portfolio dashboard — live positions, health factors, and risk across lending and perp protocols in one place.

+Vrynn is in active development and the product is still taking shape.
+Features, APIs, and interfaces may change without notice.

 ---

+## What it does

+Most DeFi dashboards give you a number and nothing else.
+Vrynn pulls your active positions across MarginFi, Kamino, and Jupiter/Drift perps, classifies the risk based on your actual position type, and lets you run an AI analysis that explains *why* your position sits at that risk level — factoring in collateral composition, borrow structure, and price trends.

+No alerts.
+No monitoring.
+Connect your wallet, see the full picture, run an analysis if you want context.

+---

 ## Features

-- **Multi-protocol monitoring** — tracks MarginFi and Kamino positions in a single dashboard
+- **Multi-protocol positions** — MarginFi and Kamino lending + Jupiter/Drift perp positions in a single view
-- **Position-type aware risk scoring** — LST loops, stablecoin loops, and volatile positions are scored differently (a jitoSOL/SOL loop at HF 1.3 is not the same risk as a SOL/USDC borrow at HF 1.3)
+- **Position-type aware risk scoring** — LST loops, stablecoin loops, and volatile positions scored differently (a jitoSOL/SOL loop at HF 1.3 is not the same risk as a SOL/USDC borrow at HF 1.3)
+- **Perp liquidation distance** — shows distance to liquidation and leverage for open perp positions
+- **Configurable thresholds** — set your own warning and critical levels for lending HF and perp liquidation distance; dashboard colours update accordingly
+- **AI risk analysis** — Claude-powered analysis of your position, collateral composition, and price trends (4/day free)
+- **AI analysis history** — all past analyses stored and browsable per wallet
 - **Health Factor history chart** — 24h and 7d HF trends per protocol
-- **Telegram alerts** — fires on HIGH and CRITICAL risk, with smart deduplication to avoid spam
-- **AI risk analysis** — Claude-powered analysis of your position, collateral composition, and price trends (4/day free)
 - **Wallet-signature auth** — sign once, no passwords, no custodial risk
-- **Price trend context** — Birdeye OHLCV data feeds the AI analysis with 24h price momentum

 ---